jaytimm/nlp-guide-r/README.md

 A summary of some R-based, NLP workflows.
 I principally use the `udpipe` (!) package for working with text data.
 It is a beast, and it keeps things simple from a data class perspective (ie, data frames only).
-For tokenization tasks and quick text search, I use the `corpus` package.
-`text2vec` is a lovely package as well, and is super useful for building some common NLP data structures (eg, TCMs & DTMs) quickly.
-I have tried them all, and these are the guys I have landed on.
-I am a picky linguist, and they are flexible & lightweight.
-Mostly a resource for self.

 ------------------------------------------------------------------------